jenbyte/Boomcity/README.md

 ## Running the Project

+_Note:_ Requires a database to run

-1. `git clone` this repo
+- `git clone` this repo
-2. Run `npm install` in the project directory/folder
+- Run `npm install` in the project directory/folder

 ### Server-Side